rarible/protocol/docs/overview/api-reference.md

 # API Reference

 Use these base URLs to access our API on different networks.
-Edit

 `api.rarible.org or any testnet equivalent` is compatible with all blockchains  supported by the Rarirble Protocol.
 We also use the term union to describe this compatibility case in the docs.